Fluency: Assessing and Tracking Progress

 When educators regularly assess reading rate, they gain insight into whether a child is decoding efficiently, reading with sufficient fluency, and progressing toward age-appropriate benchmarks.
 Students who read too slowly often struggle with automatic word recognition, while students who read too quickly without understanding may lack controlled, accurate decoding.

-Because automaticity and fluency are foundational skills in the Science of Reading, monitoring reading rate is an essential practice for identifying needs, guiding instruction, and supporting strong comprehension.
+Because automaticity and fluency are foundational skills in the science of reading, monitoring reading rate is an essential practice for identifying needs, guiding instruction, and supporting strong comprehension.

 Why Assess Reading Rate?